Skip to main content

 Calcium

-Calcium is important for healthy bones and teeth and muscle and nerve function.
+Calcium is important for healthy bones and teeth as well as the function of muscles and nerves.

 During the teenage years, calcium requirements are high due to it being a period of rapid growth and development.